Can Dogs Take Benadryl?

 If the bite or sting is located in the region of the neck and throat, monitor your dog carefully for signs of breathing difficulty.
 The most common place of injury for a dog is the face and muzzle because they bite at insects.
 Once a dog is bitten, swelling typically ensues.
 It is usually not very painful, but can cause severe itching.
 Be sure to monitor the swollen area carefully to make sure your dog can eat and breathe as he should.

 Benadryl can be used in most instances of bites and stings.
 It can be used to treat seasonal and non-seasonal allergies, vomiting, motion sickness and muscle tremors.
 Seasonal allergies are very common in the spring when forestry equipment is being used in nearby wooded areas.
-Use of Benadryl is safe and will calm the allergic reaction.
 It can also prevent extreme swelling.
 If your dog is nursing or pregnant, you should avoid using Benadryl unless advised to do so by your veterinarian.
 The most common side effect from giving your dog Benadryl is drowsiness; sedation may be mild to moderate.
 Other side effects for dogs include dry mouth and the inability to urinate.
 Potential side effects that are less common include loss of appetite, diarrhea or vomiting.

-Dogs with prostatic disease, cardiovascular disease, glaucoma and hyperthyroidism should not be given Benadryl.
-If your dog takes any medications for pain or other sedatives, interactions should be discussed with your vet prior to administering this antihistamine.
+If your dog takes any medications for pain or other sedatives, interactions should be discussed with your veterinarian prior to administering this antihistamine.
 Working animals such as police dogs, sight dogs and hearing dogs should not be given this type of medication.
-Your vet will be able to tell you the appropriate dose and frequency for your dog’s weight, age, and health.
+Your veterinarian will be able to tell you the appropriate dose and frequency for your dog’s weight, age, and health.

 While Benadryl can be safe and effective, always check with your veterinarian before using it or if you have any concerns.